The History of Wristwatches

 The appearance of modern watches reveals the outward appearance of old sundials: the round disc has become the dial, and the fine shadow that gave the time has given way to the hand.

-However, between the two, clepsydra or water clocks also made their appearance.
-They measured the time in relation to the water level in the bowl, thanks to the regular flow of the liquid, in the third century BC.
-J.C., Ctesibios, a Greek hairdresser, had already built a clepsydra with a dial and a needle.
+However, between the two, clepsydra or water clocks also appeared.
+In the third century BC, they measured time in relation to the water level in the bowl, thanks to the regular flow of the liquid.
+J.C.
+Ctesibios, a Greek hairdresser, had already built a clepsydra with a dial and a needle.
 In Socrates' time, water clocks were used in courts to shorten the speaking time of overly boring speakers.

 MENS LEATHER WRISTWATCH FORCE SX270